Committee on Energy Research and Technology (CERT)

-There are four CERT working parties, each considering national policy developmnts and technology trends relating to their area of specialisation.
-They support and facilitate RDD&D co-operation among member countries, and, as appropriate, seek opportunities to collaborate with partner countries.
-They also regularly review the accomplishments of each IA in their relevant area of expertise and make a recommendation to the CERT for the continuation of each such IA.
+There are four CERT working parties, each considering national policy developments and technology trends relating to its area of specialisation.
+The working parties support and facilitate RDD&D co-operation among member countries, and, as appropriate, seek opportunities to collaborate with partner countries.
+They also regularly review accomplishments of each of the IEA Technology Collaboration Programmes (IEA TCPs) in its relevant area of expertise, making a recommendation to the CERT for the continuation of each such IEA TCP.
 Working Parties are comprised of programme managers and technology experts representing governmental agencies.

 Experts' groups and advisory boards

 From time to time, IEA member countries establish experts’ groups to serve as focused, ad hoc or advisory bodies.
 In the case of CERT, two such bodies currently exist to advise the CERT and working parties by examining cross-cutting issues relevant to energy technology research through expert workshops and discussions.

 The IEA supports international energy technology RDD&D and knowledge transfer through independent, multilateral IEA Technology Collaboration Programmes.
 The experts participating in these groups represent public- and private-sector entities worldwide.
 Together, these experts share knowledge – and resources – to advance energy technologies.